oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

 	 ![Change the EMAIl and USERNAME item TYPE](images/change-item-type.png)

-9. Add another page item (right click on the **PASSWORD** page item in the left-side pane and click “Create Page Item Below”) and name it something like **CONFIRM_ PASSWORD** so that the user has to re-enter their password to confirm it (keep the **PXX_** prefix where “XX” is your page number).
+9. Add another page item (right-click on the **PASSWORD** page item in the left-side pane and click “Create Page Item Below”) and name it something like **CONFIRM_ PASSWORD** so that the user has to re-enter their password to confirm it (keep the **PXX_** prefix where “XX” is your page number).
 Change the **Type** to “Password”.

 	![Create another page item to confirm the password](images/create-page-item.png)![Make new item of Type "Password"](images/password-type.png)

-10. Next create a **Validation** on the **EMAIL** page item (right click on the page item in the left-side pane and click “Create Validation”) and call it something like **UNIQUE_ EMAIL**.
+10. Next create a **Validation** on the **EMAIL** page item (right-click on the page item in the left-side pane and click “Create Validation”) and call it something like **UNIQUE_ EMAIL**.
 This Validation will check that this email is not already taken by another user.
 In the right-side pane, the **Validation Type** should be set as “No Rows returned” and then copy & paste the code snippet below as the associated SQL Query.
 Change “XX” in **PXX_ EMAIL** to the page number assigned to this page (see top-left of page).
 Then provide an **Error Message** that will appear if a user enters an email that is taken.

 	![Right-click on EMAIL and click "Create Validation"](images/create-validation.png) ![Create the validation](images/unique-email-validation.png)